All Books

 by David Schwartz, Jason Culp

-Achieve extraordinary results not by working harder, but by thinking bigger.
+Achieve extraordinary success not by working harder, but by thinking bigger.

 Key Takeaways

-• Your success is limited by the size of your thinking.
+• Realize that your success is limited only by the size of your thinking.

-• Cure yourself of 'excusitis,' the failure disease of making excuses.
+• Cure yourself of "excusitis," which is the pervasive failure disease.

 Who Should Read